StevenThuriot/SettingsManagement/README.md

   - Anything you want!
 - Default value through attributes if not supplied by the Configuration Manager
 - Custom Converters per property (e.g. for TimeSpan)
+  - In the SettingsManagment.Secure you'll find a few converters using the DataProtection API to secure your values when persisting
 - Context scopes and children of (think things like DI Containers)
   - With extension methods to automatically set the scopes over threads as well!